ncksllvn/roomswithlove.org/index.md

   headline: Furniture for those starting over
   content: Donations collected by Rooms With Love help your community in the Northern
     Kentucky area.
-aboutUs:
-  headline: About us
-  content: <p>Rooms With Love (RWL) is a furniture ministry that serves those starting
-    over from homelessness and/ or addiction in Northern Kentucky by picking up new or gently used furniture and household items. </p><p>RWL is a nonprofit ministry under <a href="http://www.christschapel.net/">Christ's Chapel</a> Church.</p><p>RWL
-    was featured in the <a href="/NeighborsOfUnion_Jan21-2.pdf">Neighbors of Union</a>
-    in January of 2020 after meeting the publisher during a pickup.</p>
-  picture:
-    file: "/73855f48-0e5e-4c20-baae-2a0274473cfa.jpeg"
-    description: 'Jerry Harrison and John Barwick loading up furniture donations.
-      John Barwick was blessed by Rooms With Love '
 itemsNeeded:
   headline: Items needed
   content: We are currently looking for the following <strong>gently used</strong>